Dr. Frank Stahnisch

 In 2008, Frank Stahnisch, who trained as a medical doctor as well as in the history of medicine and the philosophy of science, was appointed the Professorship at the University of Calgary.

-His expertise lies in a number of areas, such as the history and philosophy of laboratory-based research in Western medicine, the long history and theory of the nerve and brain sciences, as well as the history of public mental health and psychiatry.
-Stahnisch has presented his work at national and international conferences and is widely published on the history of experimental biomedicine and the neurosciences.
-His most recent monograph is Medicine, Life and Function – Experimental Strategies and Medical Modernity at the Intersection of Pathology and Physiology (2012).
+Frank’s expertise lies in a number of areas, such as the history and philosophy of laboratory-based research in Western medicine, the long history and theory of the nerve and brain sciences, as well as the history of public mental health and psychiatry.
+He has presented his work at national and international conferences and is widely published on the history of experimental biomedicine and the neurosciences.
+His most recent book is Medicine, Life and Function – Experimental Strategies and Medical Modernity at the Intersection of Pathology and Physiology (2012).

 Previous Professors: Dr. Peter Cruse (1995-1998); Dr. William Whitelaw (1999-2008)